aquamin9/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/11_indefinite_navigation.md

 ### Start the demo containers

 Running this demo requires almost all of the main Duckietown ROS nodes to be up and running.
-As these span 3 Docker images (`dt-duckiebot-interface`, `dt-car-interface`, and `dt-core`).
-The `dt-duckiebot-interface` and `dt-car-interface` container typically starts with robot startup.
-You will need to start `dt-core` manually.

-First, check to make sure that `dt-duckiebot-interface` and `dt-car-interface` are running on your duckiebot via portainer, if not, do:

-    laptop $ dts duckiebot demo --demo_name duckiebot-interface --duckiebot_name ![DUCKIEBOT_NAME] --package_name duckiebot_interface --image duckietown/dt-duckiebot-interface:daffy-arm32v7

-    laptop $ dts duckiebot demo --demo_name car-interface --duckiebot_name ![DUCKIEBOT_NAME] --package_name car_interface --image duckietown/dt-car-interface:daffy-arm32v7
+Make sure that `ros`, `car-interface` and `duckiebot-interface` are running.

 Then, we are ready to start the high-level pipeline for indefinite navigation:

-    laptop $ dts duckiebot demo --demo_name indefinite_navigation --duckiebot_name ![DUCKIEBOT_NAME] --package_name duckietown_demos
+    laptop $ dts duckiebot demo --demo_name indefinite_navigation --duckiebot_name ![DUCKIEBOT_NAME]

 You have to wait a while for everything to start working.
 While you wait, you can check in Portainer if all the containers started successfully and in their logs for any possible issues.

 ### Make your Duckiebot drive autonomously!